Debt Collection Rules Are Changing: Find Out How To Protect Yourself From Harassment

 What you can do to protect yourself: If you are being contacted by a debt collector, make sure the debt collector is aware of times and places that you do not want to be contacted at (such as times when your children are napping, or when you are with friends or relatives.)
 If your employer prohibits debt collection or personal phone calls, tell the collector that.
 If your employer has no policy regarding those calls, you can still tell the debt collector that you do not want to receive calls while at work or on your work phone.
 Keep track of all calls you receive, including those that don't leave messages.
 (An easy way to do this is to screenshot the call log and save that photo in your phone's camera gallery.)

-If you would like more information about these rules, or want help dealing with a debt collector, contact Lawton & Cates for a free consultation with our consumer protection lawyers.
+If you would like more information about these rules, or want help dealing with a debt collector, contact Lawton & Cates for a free consultation with our consumer protection lawyers at our Madison Wisconsin law firm.